mithunpaul08/tutorials/allennlp.md

 [Allennlp](https://github.com/allenai/allennlp) is no different when it comes to writing complex documentation which a common man takes hours to understand.
-Here are some points which took me a long time to figure out.
+Plus you don't really have time to write up their basic tutorial and learn.
+You would rather learn on the way.
+If yes, here are some points which took me a long time to figure out.
 Just in case it helps someone.
+I went level by level where

+# level1-Basic:

 ## Qn) Don't feel like reading a tutorial, I want to see something running.
 How?